Connor Flahive, Owner

 Connor began working out with his father at the local YMCA when he was in 7th grade, and his love for training quickly grew.
 From the age of 13, he was researching and reading to find the best methods to get stronger and faster from the world’s best coaches.
 He continued to train himself and help teammates through high school.

 Later, he went onto play football at the Division 1 level, as a fullback at Northern Illinois University.
 At NIU, he earned a Bachelor of Science degree in Exercise Science.
 While in school, Connor began to use his football scholarship money to fund the purchasing of fitness equipment to build a gym and fulfill a lifelong dream.
 As the equipment piled up – in his mother’s basement – he got closer and closer to his dream.

 Connor accomplished that dream of opening a training facility with the opening of FAST in April, 2011.
 Connor developed FAST’s philosophy and facility to help members reach their goals in the fastest, safest, most efficient way possible.
 FAST’s purpose is to help train, coach, and mentor athletes and to help busy adults lead a happier, healthier life.
-Connor’s ultimate vision is to help all FAST members think on a BIGGER scale and help them achieve all of their goals, not only in athletics and fitness, but in all aspects of their lives.
+Connor’s ultimate vision is to help all FAST members develop a growth mindset to help them achieve all of their goals, not only in athletics and fitness, but in all aspects of their lives.

 Connor’s writing and work has been featured on ESPN, STACK Magazine, OneResult, and Elite Fitness Systems.

 If you’d like to reach out to Connor.
 Email Connor

 Tommy Treslo, Director of Adult Fitness Training & Certified Nutritionist